irmen/prog8/docs/source/programming.rst

 by the compiler everywhere you refer to the constant (and no storage is allocated for the constant itself).
 This is only valid for the simple numeric types (byte, word, float).

-When using ``memory``, the variable will point to specific location in memory, rather than being newly allocated.
+When using ``&`` (the address-of operator but now applied to a datatype), the variable will point to specific location in memory, rather than being newly allocated.
 The initial value (mandatory) must be a valid memory address.
 Reading the variable will read the given data type from the address you specified, and setting the varible will directly modify that memory location(s)::

 	const  byte  max_age = 2000 - 1974      ; max_age will be the constant value 26
-	memory word  SCREENCOLORS = $d020       ; a 16-bit word at the addres $d020-$d021
+	&word  SCREENCOLORS = $d020             ; a 16-bit word at the addres $d020-$d021

 .. note::